Discover Adventure and fun at Castlecomer Discovery Park!

 Opening Times At Castlecomer Discovery Park

-Weekend opening times: 10.30am-5pm (last admission to the Coal Mining Exhibition starts 45 minutes before closing time).
+Last admission to the Coal Mining Exhibition starts 1 hour before closing time.

 Admission To Castlecomer Discovery Park

 Entry to the park is free with a nominal charge of €5 for all day car parking.

 As well as the ongoing family trails in the Castlecomer Discovery Park , they also organise specific seasonal events for families usually based around the woodlands.